shanshs/Team-Pigeon/docs/status.md

 ```
 For each episode:
-   While the agent hasn't reached the pool or die:
+   While the agent hasn't reached the pool of water or dies:
       Choose an action by applying epsilon greedy policy from Q network
       Take the action
       Get the next observation by check the 3*3*10 grid around the agent